 Structure and Function of Mucous Membranes

 Mucous membranes line body cavities and canals exposed to the external environment, such as the respiratory and digestive tracts.
-They consist of epithelial cells that can be alive and actively involved in secretion and protection, supported by underlying connective tissue.
+They consist of epithelial cells that are typically alive and actively involved in secretion and protection, supported by underlying connective tissue.

-Unlike the skin's outer layer, which is composed of dead keratinized cells, mucous membranes have living epithelial cells on their surface.
-This distinction is important for understanding their roles in protection and interaction with the environment.
+Unlike the skin's outer layer, which is composed of dead keratinized cells providing a protective barrier, mucous membranes have living epithelial cells on their surface.
+This distinction is crucial for understanding their different protective and functional roles.